Questions about this event?

 Is the showcase competitive?

 Yes, up to three people may present a project.
-If you are or have been working together on a class project or share an academic interest with friends with whom you can prepare a presentation.
+If you are or have been working together on a class project or share an academic interest with others with whom you can prepare a presentation.
 In the case of student organizations, it is likely that a group of students will together participate in a presentation.

 How do I print a poster to display at the poster session?